-The purpose of initiating this item was to identify issues, requirements and processes for type approving Type U device applications.
-It was suggested that it may be useful to the labs to devise a separate submission form for software for Type U devices.
+The purpose of initiating this item was to identify issues, requirements and processes for type approving software applications.
+It was suggested that it may be useful to the laboratories to devise a separate submission form for software and devices.
 What gets submitted?
 What requirements and mechanisms for submission should be available?
 Validation in the laboratories - all required subsystems shall be included to be able to simulate the system as installed.